dudanov/pyftms/README.md

 ## Usage

-How to use please read the [documentation](https://dudanov.github.io/pyftms/pyftms.html).
+How to use please read API [documentation](https://dudanov.github.io/pyftms/pyftms.html).